awsdocs/aws-doc-sdk-examples/applications/photo-asset-manager/README_TEMPLATE.md

 - **Upload** - Uploads an image to an S3 bucket by using a presigned URL.
 - **DetectLabelsFn** - An Amazon S3 trigger function that is invoked when an image is uploaded or copied to the S3 storage bucket.
 - **LabelsFn** - Returns the labels and label count of images in the S3 storage bucket.
-- **PrepareDowload** - Retrieves the keys of all images that corresponds to the labels in the JSON data.
+- **PrepareDownload** - Retrieves the keys of all images that correspond to the labels in the JSON data.
 Places all images in a zip file, presigns the zip file, and sends a notification message using Amazon SNS.
 The message contains a link to the zip file.

 **Note**: These AWS Lambda names are short names.
 The full names that appear in the AWS Management Console depend on how you configure the provided AWS CDK script.
 Full names appear as {PAM_NAME}{Function Name}.
 For example, **MyApp-LambdasDetectLabelsFn**.